 Echeveria ‘Blue Curls’

-This echeveria has gorgeous blue-green leaves with curly red margins.
+The echeveria ‘blue curls’ has gorgeous blue-green leaves with curly red margins.
 The overall color of the plant will depend on how much sunlight it’s getting – in brighter light, the blue tones and red tips will be more pronounced.

 This hybrid echeveria has stunning, dusty purple leaves with red tips.
 The edges of the leaves are slightly scalloped and have a beautiful rosy hue.